morikatron/toio-sdk-for-unity/docs_EN/usage_cube.md

   - Range : -1, 0~65534
     - -1, the X coordinate is set to the same as in the write operation
 - targetY
-  - 定義 : Y-coordinate value of the target point
+  - Definition : Y-coordinate value of the target point
   - Range : -1, 0~65534
     - -1, the Y coordinate is set to the same as in the write operation
 - targetAngle
-  - 定義 : Angle of Cube at the target point Θ
+  - Definition : Angle of Cube at the target point Θ
   - Range : 0~8191
 - configID
   - Definition: Control identification value, a value used to identify the response of a control.
 The value set here will also be included in the corresponding response.
   - Range : 0~255
 - timeOut
-  - 定義 : timeout period
+  - Definition : timeout period
   - Range : 0~255
     -  The only exception is 0, which is 10 seconds.
 - targetMoveType